Policenauts: Localization

 An official English translation of Policenauts was announced for release on the Sega Saturn in 1996 in North America.
 It appeared in catalogs with promotional box artwork, but the game never materialized.
 Kojima discussed making an English translation three times, but encountered translation difficulties.
 As he explained, the Japanese dialogue was parsed into phrases with flags the program could reference, and making English dialogue work with this system would be too difficult.
 According to Jeremy Blaustein, who worked in Konami's international business department and led the translations of Snatcher and Metal Gear Solid (1998), there were never plans to localize Policenauts.
 He personally felt it was one of Kojima's weaker games, not enjoying the "space cowboy" theme and feeling it lacked the tension and humor of Snatcher.
 Industry journalists have speculated in hindsight that Konami may have passed on localization because of Snatcher's commercial failure and Policenauts' long scenes and protracted dialogue during an era of heightened consumer interest in 3D action games.

 After the successful release of Metal Gear Solid, fan interest grew in Snatcher and Policenauts.
 Around 2000, a petition on the Konami of America online message boards prompted the subsidiary to discuss localizing Policenauts with Konami of Japan.
 Their attempts were unsuccessful because Kojima did not want to work on older games.
 In response to the PS One re-release in 2003, fans organized an email campaign to pressure Konami to localize the game once again.
 Their attempt was publicized and supported by IGN.

 Work on an English fan translation began in 2002.
-In February 2007, the team announced it was nearing completion with a planned release for the second half of the year.
-Other help was provided by Youtuber Slowbeef.
+In February 2007, the team announced it was nearing completion with a planned release in the second half of the year.
+Other help was provided by YouTuber Slowbeef.
 The translation was finally released two years later in August 2009 as a patch for the PlayStation version.
 It can be played on an emulator, or a PlayStation modified to read CD-Rs by ripping the game files from retail discs, applying the English patch, and burning the patched game to CD-Rs.
 Because some fans consider the Sega Saturn version a superior port, fans released a translation patch for it in 2016.